 Ebates–If you do any online shopping at all, using Ebates to get cash back on all your purchases is simply a no-brainer.
 However, Ebates also frequently features “Daily Double” specials that can mean huge discounts on a wide variety of items.
 When you sign up you will automatically receive their daily email, which is a great way to keep track of the specials!

 Target .Com Daily Deals-who doesn’t love Target?
 Their daily deals are often nothing short of amazing AND shipping is free!

-Craigslist-I have found some amazing deals on Craigslist, but usually only after a LOT of searching.
+Craigslist or Garage Sales-I have found some amazing deals on Craigslist, but usually only after a LOT of searching.
 I have the most success when I am looking for something specific, and then search daily until I find it.
 Don’t be afraid to negotiate either, even if the price is low.
 Unless it’s free, it can always go lower!

 4. Shop around & compare prices